LacunaSoftware/RestPkiJava6Client/README.md

 -------

-Please visit the [REST PKI samples repository](https://github.com/LacunaSoftware/RestPkiSamples/tree/master/Java) for examples on how to use this library.
+Please visit the [REST PKI samples repository](https://github.com/LacunaSoftware/RestPkiSamples/tree/master/Java) for examples on how to use this package.